thomasvrussell/sfft-doc/docs/tutorials.md

     In Crowded-flavor sfft, we only identify the pixels contaminated by saturated sources as distraction pixels using SExtractor, and then replace the distraction pixels by local background flux.

+### SFFT on Multiple Tasks

+[Examples for Mult-Task SFFT]: https://github.com/thomasvrussell/sfft/tree/master/test/subtract_test_multiprocessing
+[Multi-Task Example for Sparse-flavor SFFT]: https://github.com/thomasvrussell/sfft/blob/master/test/subtract_test_multiprocessing/multiple_subtract_sparse_flavor.py
+[Multi-Task Example for Crowded-flavor SFFT]: https://github.com/thomasvrussell/sfft/blob/master/test/subtract_test_multiprocessing/multiple_subtract_crowded_flavor.py

+We also developed modules to optimize the overall computing performance of Sparse-flavor sfft and Crowded-flavor sfft for the cases when you need to deal with multiple tasks simultaneously.
+Get started with [Examples for Mult-Task SFFT].
+Note that the multiprocessing mode ONLY support the CuPy backend.

+We use the module ``sfft.MultiEasySparsePacket`` in [Multi-Task Example for Sparse-flavor SFFT] and ``sfft.MultiEasyCrowdedPacket`` in [Multi-Task Example for Crowded-flavor SFFT] to conduct image subtraction on a set of image pairs, respectively.

+!!!
+Details
+    In a particular time-domain survey, one may need to process a large set of image-pairs simultaneously.
+Assume that you have Nt tasks which should be processed by a computing platform with Nc CPU threads and Ng GPU devices.
+Generally, Nt >> Ng and Nc >> Ng.
+E.g.,

+        Nt = 61 (A DECam exposure with CCDs)
+        Nc = 40 (A CPU with 40 threads)
+        Ng = 1 (A Tesla A100 available)

+    Note that we generally need to avoid multiple tasks using one GPU at the same time (GPU out-of-memory issue).
+That is to say, we CANNOT simply trigger a set of sfft functions (e.g., ``sfft.EasySparsePacket``) to process a large set of image-pairs simultaneously.

+    The SFFT modules are designed to handle multiple tasks by parallelizing CPU-intensive **preprocessing** through multiprocessing on CPU, while running the GPU-intensive SFFT subtraction sequentially on each available GPU device.

 ### Preparations before SFFT

 [Example for SFFT Preparation]: https://github.com/thomasvrussell/sfft/tree/master/test/subtract_test_sparse_flavor/prepare_data_example